TzolkinB/portfolio-react/README.md

-# uix-react-template
-React template to quickly scaffold new apps.

-## Dev Client Fork & Installation
+## NPM Installation and Usage
-Fork the uix-react-template repo:

-    git@github.com:KbellTMA/uix-react-template.git

-Then install all of the npm dependencies:
+* Install all of the npm dependencies:

     $ npm install

-## Usage
-To start the client in development run:
+* To start the client in development run:

     $ npm start